zendesk/global_uid/README.md

 ### Interactions with other databases

-This plugin shouldn't fail with Databases other than MySQL but neither will it do anything either.
-There's theoretically nothing that should stop it from being *ported* to other DBs, we just don't need to.
+This gem only supports MySQL.
+Theoretically it should be easy to port it to other DBs, we just don't need to.

 ## Installation